KunSahni/ing-sw-2021-Sahni-Rossi-Ponti/README.md

 ```
 2. Select the option based on output (0 for server, 1 for CLI, 2 for GUI)

-Warning: keep in mind that CLI was implemented to fucntion on Linux, in order to run it on Windows you should use WSL (https://github.com/ingconti/W10JavaCLI)
+Warning: keep in mind that CLI was implemented to function on Linux, in order to run it on Windows you should use WSL (https://github.com/ingconti/W10JavaCLI)

 ## Development